ColgateUniversityComputerScience/cosc101text/conditionals.rst

 ``if`` statements have the same structure as the ``for`` statement: a header with a colon at the end, followed by an indented body.
 Statements like this are called **compound statements**.
-When ever you have a colon at the end of a program statement, IDLE will automatically place your cursor at a properly indented location on the next line.
+When ever you have a colon at the end of a program statement, indentation-aware text editors will will automatically place your cursor at a properly indented location on the next line [#]_.
 If you need to do "manual" indentation, the convention in Python is to use 4 spaces (and no tabs).

 Again, for compound statements, there is no limit on the number of statements that can appear in the body, but there has to be at least one.
-Occasionally, it is useful to have a body with no statements (usually as a place keeper for code you haven’t written yet).
+Occasionally, it is useful to have a body with no statements (usually as a placeholder for code you haven’t written yet).
 In that case, you can use the ``pass`` statement, which does nothing.

 .. code-block:: python